logologo

 Target Participants

-The course is intended for IRRI Staff, NARES partners, scientists, and students from research institutions.
-The training can accommodate 20 participants.
+The course is intended for IRRI Staff, NARES partners, scientists, and students from research institutions who are involved or interested in rice research and biotic stress management.
+Each training module can accommodate up to 15 participants.

 Learning Modality

-The course will be delivered face-to-face through a mixed modality of synchronous and asynchronous discussions with hands-on exercises in the laboratory, greenhouse, and open concrete beds, and field trips.
+The course will be delivered face-to-face through a mixed modality of synchronous and asynchronous discussions, with hands-on exercises in the laboratory, greenhouse, open concrete beds, and field trips.

 Apply for Hands-on Training on Biotic Stress Resistance Evaluation